jardieljr/derivatives/assignment_2/README.md

 ![screenshot](Images/a-put.jpeg)
 (screen of the Monte Carlo - VBA pricing)

 As we explained before, even if the order of magnitude is consistent for the three different pricing processes, we notice here that the pricing is very accurate using our app, maximising the trade-off between accuracy and runtime of the process.
+Hence, we will privilegize the Monte Carlo approach reliying on a continuous stochastic model.

 # Models Stability & Flexibilty observations - Limitations